githubaccountadmin/stablecoin_ratio_app/README.md

-This site is a place holer for the MakerDAO Peg Stability Module Stablecoin Ratio Trading App
+This site is a placeholder for the MakerDAO Peg Stability Module Stablecoin Ratio Trading App

 It uses makerDAO's contracts to swap DAI on PulseChain for USDC, USDP, or GUSD at a 1:1 ratio or visa versa...